KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

     .enabled_features(&features);
 ```

-## Querying details of swap chain support
+## Querying details of swapchain support

-Just checking if a swap chain is available is not sufficient, because it may not actually be compatible with our window surface.
-Creating a swap chain also involves a lot more settings than instance and device creation, so we need to query for some more details before we're able to proceed.
+Just checking if a swapchain is available is not sufficient, because it may not actually be compatible with our window surface.
+Creating a swapchain also involves a lot more settings than instance and device creation, so we need to query for some more details before we're able to proceed.

 There are basically three kinds of properties we need to check:

-* Basic surface capabilities (min/max number of images in swap chain, min/max width and height of images)
+* Basic surface capabilities (min/max number of images in swapchain, min/max width and height of images)
 * Surface formats (pixel format, color space)
 * Available presentation modes